The Ultimate Guide to B2B Blogging

 Document Your Blog Strategy

-Once your goals have been established, develop a blogging strategy to ensure your success in achieving those goals.
+Once your goals have been established, develop a B2B blog strategy to ensure your success in achieving those goals.

-According to Content Marketing Institute’s and MarketingProfs’ report B2B Content Marketing 2020: Benchmarks, Budgets, and Trends—North America, 69% of the most successful B2B content marketers in the study had a documented content strategy, whereas merely 16% of the least successful did.
+According to Content Marketing Institute’s and MarketingProfs’ 13th Annual B2B Content Marketing Benchmarks, Budgets, and Trends, 64% of the most successful B2B content marketers in the study had a documented content strategy, whereas merely 19% of the least successful did.
+Instituting a clear, documented strategy is an effective step for greater blogging ROI.

 Strategy matters.
 A lot.